tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 This post will show you a bunch of examples and ask you "interpreter or compiler?" and hopefully you will realize the line is fuzzier than you previously thought and maybe not always a useful distinction.
+Or at least that if you're confused, it's a system that includes both an interpreter and a compiler.

 There are some projects like [Elk](https://github.com/cesanta/elk) that run JavaScript right off the source text.
 I think most people would call this